 Leaking overflow pipe (T/P relief valve)

-This is the pipe that is connected to the temperature and pressure relief valve (aka T & P valve).
-If the pressure builds up in the tank, this valve will relieve the extra pressure.
+This is the discharge tube that is connected to the temperature and pressure relief valve (aka T & P valve).
+If the pressure builds up in the water heater tank, this valve will relieve the excess pressure and will look like your water heater leaking from the bottom.

-The pressure relief valve is a part of your tank to relieve pressure when there is excessive heat or excessive water in the tank.
+The pressure relief valve is a part of your tank to relieve pressure when there is excessive heat, excessive water, or too much pressure in the tank.
 The TP valve can be on the top or the side of the water tank and will have a pipe coming from it running down the side of the hot water heater so that the water can drain out to the floor.

-This can make it look like water is coming out of the bottom of your water heater, when in fact, it’s only coming out of the tube at the bottom.
+A leaking pressure relief valve can make it look like water is coming out of the bottom of your water heater, when in fact, it’s only coming out of the tube at the bottom.
+The leak itself is coming from the top.

 Check the inside of the tube to see if there is moisture; if there is, your temperature and pressure relief valve is likely the culprit.